 The format of the template has to match the desired format of the object to be created, in all details.
-The item-specific information (unique) will be replaced by the TPM in the creation process.
+The item-specific information (the unique field) will be replaced by the TPM in the creation process, but all other fields in the created object will be identical to those in the template.

-In general, the fields in the public area are checked as if the object were being loaded under the parent indicated in the creation command.
+In general, the fields in the public area are checked as if the object were being loaded under the Storage Parent indicated in the creation command.